aotrzonsek/oasp4j-sample/README.md

 OASP4J Sample Application
 =========================

-Sample Application making use of the Open Application Standard Platform for Java
+Sample Application making use of the Open Application Standard Platform for Java.